Q: What is a bionic ear?

 A: The technology and expertise required in the creation of a medical bionics device can be used in multiple applications.
 In the Bionics Institute’s neurobionics research program, implantable devices are being developed to detect, predict and suppress abnormal neural activity in the brain.

-The main focus of this work is to alleviate disorders including epilepsy.
-This work is being done in collaboration with Professor Mark Cook and Clinical Neurosciences at St Vincent’s Hospital.
+The main focus of this work is to alleviate the debilitating symptoms of neurological conditions that do not respond to conventional therapies, including epilepsy and motor disorders (Parkinson's disease and essential tremor).
+This work is being done in collaboration with clinical colleagues at St Vincent’s Hospital Melbourne and Royal Melbourne Hospital.

 Q: What is epilepsy?